CG14530 - Consideration for disposal: market value rule

 - in consideration for or in recognition of the services of any person

-* where a beneficiary becomes absolutely entitled to property as against a trustee * where, in the hands of trustees, assets are deemed to be disposed of and immediately reacquired on the termination of a life interest.
+- where, in the hands of trustees, assets are deemed to be disposed of and immediately reacquired on the termination of a life interest.

-|For guidance on the operation of the market value rule where assets are acquired or disposed of on exercise of an option, see CG12395+|
+For guidance on the operation of the market value rule where assets are acquired or disposed of on exercise of an option, see CG12395+